 As I did slow laps from the 50 pounds I packed on (come on now, don’t judge), I stared up at the ceiling of the pool, wondering what this little girl would bring into my life.
 I wondered if I was good enough or ready enough or patient enough to even know where to begin.

 It’s been nearly 16 years as I write this since I was pregnant and swimming, and I’ve learned I am not good enough, ready enough or patient enough to even know where to begin as a parent, but I am willing and smart enough to know I’m doing a damn good job.

 And hey, so are you.
 You really are.

 I now have 2 kids, and I make mistakes every single day, but I’ve come to realize mistakes are not horrible.
 I wish I were a mom who could always speak sweetly and patiently, but the truth is, I tend to speak through gritted teeth to my kids at times because I want them to realize if they are misbehaving, I’m not cool with it, the same way if they’re misbehaving as adults the world will not always surround them with love and giggly praises.

 The other morning I was rushing them out the door as I always do, shouting, “Come on, come on!
 Put some fire in your bellies!”
 I ran out into the garage as I was flailing and shouting as I realized my neighbor was walking by with her dog.
 I immediately apologized for the yelling because I assumed she was one of the sweet-talking parents of this world.
 She looked at me with a grin and said, “Oh, no need to apologize.
-I yell all the time at my kids.
 I get it.”

 I would have hugged her if we weren’t running so late.
 I looked at her and said, “Thanks for saying that.
 I needed to hear that today.”